XingchenCedricXu/xingchencedricxu.github.io/_pages/research.md

 3. Xingchen Xu with four coauthors, "A Painter and a Matchmaker Walk into a Bar."
     - Preliminary version appears in INFORMS 2023.

-4. Xingchen Xu, Yifan Yu, Wendao Xue, Yong Tan, "Algorithmic Bias in Game Matchmaking."
+4. Xingchen Xu, Yifan Yu, Wendao Xue, Yong Tan, "Algorithmic Bias in Matchmaking."
     - Preliminary version appears in INFORMS 2022.

 5. Lijia Ma\*, Xingchen Xu\*, Yong Tan, "Chasing Accolades."